EVELYN MARLENE RUTHERFORD

-EVELYN MARLENE RUTHERFORD, 81, of Huntington, widow of Homer Rutherford, died June 5 at St. Mary’s Medical Center.
-She was a homemaker.
-Arrangements are incomplete at Chapman’s Mortuary.
+EVELYN MARLENE RUTHERFORD, 81, of Huntington, widow of Homer Virgil Rutherford, died June 5 in St. Mary’s Medical Center.
+She was a retired dietitian from Cabell Huntington Hospital.
+Graveside services will be conducted 10 a.m.
+June 8 at Plybon Cemetery, Huntington. www.chapmans-mortuary.com.

 Welcome to the discussion.